 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Birnbach is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry”.
+Dr. Birnbach and Dr. Russ is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry”.

 Advantages to patients include:

 - Treatment is completed when you are in a more relaxed mood.

 - You will have less difficulty sitting through a lengthy procedure.

 - Multiple treatments and full mouth restorations can occur during the same visit.

 The most commonly prescribed dental-related drugs that treat anxiety belong to the “benzodiazepine” family.
 Drugs such as Valium, Halcion, Xanax, or Ativan.
 These drugs decrease anxiety by binding and toning down activity within “fear” receptors in the brain.